scoir/user-login-code-challenge/README.md

 # User Login Code Challenge

+Using a JavaScript framework of your choice (preferably [React](https://reactjs.org/)), create a simple login screen that allows users to enter their username and password and submit the login form to a backend process.

+Using [GoLang](https://go.dev/), create a backend that processes the login information and checks if the username and password are valid.
+If the login information is valid, the backend should return a success message to the user.
+If the login information is invalid, the backend should return an error message to the user.

 ## Instructions
 1. Click "Use this template" to create a copy of this repository in your personal github account.
 1. Update the README in your new repo with: